 Almost all car rental agreements require the client to follow the “full-to-full” policy, be sure to refill the tank before returning the car to the rental company.
 The refill charges by car rental companies are pricier than the cost of fuel at filling stations, so returning an already full tank will be the better financial option – also, show the rental company your receipt to avoid any disputes.

 Check with the rental company if they require an advance deposit, this way you can properly plan out your trip budget without running into problems at the last minute.

 License requirements and additional drivers

 License requirements can vary from country to country; however, your national driver’s license and passport are mandatory.
-Note that in the event of an accident you will be held accountable to any damages and your license will be deemed invalid.
+Note that in the event of an accident you will be held accountable for any damages and your license will be deemed invalid.

 Your age may also matter when renting a car as the policies for drivers below the age of 25 will differ between countries.
-Usually rental companies require the driver to be above the age of 25 to rent a vehicle –European countries allow people above the age of 21 to rent a car, however in America they require the driver to be atleast 23 years old.
+Usually rental companies require the driver to be above the age of 25 to rent a vehicle –European countries allow people above the age of 21 to rent a car, however, in America they require the driver to be at least 23 years old.

-If you are 25 and below, rental agencies will charge an additional fees to accommodate this policy, this will be applicable even if the driver you are switching with is below 25 years of age no matter how little they drive.
+If you are 25 and below, rental agencies will charge additional fees to accommodate this policy, this will be applicable even if the driver you are switching with is below 25 years of age no matter how little they drive.